boshtannik/embedded-nano-mesh/README.md

   - Message transition by the intermediate nodes.
   - Send data via Ping-pong method, and receive result saying that ping-pong send finished.
   - Send data via Transaction and receive result saying that transaction being finished.
+* Fully backward compatible with version 2.0.0
+* Backward compatible with version 1.0.0 with no transaction support.

 ## Cross-platform compatibility
 Protocol currently natively runs on: